 Staging is a way of describing where the cancer is located, if or where it has spread, and whether it is affecting other parts of the body.

-Doctors use diagnostic tests to discover the cancer's stage, and they may need information based on samples of tissue from surgery.
+Doctors use diagnostic tests to discover the cancer's stage, and they may need information based on samples of tissue collected during surgery.
 Because of this, staging may not be complete until all of the tests are finished and the surgery to remove the tumor has been done (see Types of Treatment).
-Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a woman's prognosis, which is the chance of recovery.
+Knowing the stage helps the doctor recommend the best kind of treatment and can help predict a patient's prognosis, which is the chance of recovery.
 There are different stage descriptions for different types of cancer.
 For uterine cancer, the staging system developed by the International Federation of Obstetrics and Gynecology (FIGO) is used.

 The stage provides a common way of describing the cancer, enabling doctors to work together to plan the best treatments.
 Doctors assign the stage of endometrial cancer using the FIGO system.